Safety and Performance Information

 In European Union countries, use only external speakers, microphones, and headsets that are fully compliant with the EMC Directive [89/336/EC].

 Ways to Provide Power to Your Phone

-You can provide power to your phone in one of two ways:
+You can provide power to your phone in one of these ways:

 Use the power adapter that comes with your phone.

-If your network supports Power over Ethernet (PoE), you can plug your phone into the network.
-Plug an Ethernet cable into the Ethernet phone port and into the network.
+If your network supports Power over Ethernet (PoE), you can plug your conference phone into the network.

 If you are not sure whether your network supports PoE, check with your administrator.